saltkid/tbg/docs/config_command_usage.md

 #### args: no arg

 `config` command prints the `config.yaml` if no arg is specified.
-If any of the flags are specified, it will edit the fields of `.tbg.yml` based on flags passed to it.
+If any of the flags are specified, it will edit the fields of **tbg**'s config based on flags passed to it.

 # Valid Flags